 Teacher librarians build effective library and information management services in schools by working collaboratively with teachers to help students access and utilise information.

 Attributes of great teacher librarians

-Teacher librarians are highly organised resource managers and information specialists.
-They teach students how to access and utilise information, and provide them with quality reading experiences by recommending literacy that students will enjoy.
+Teacher librarians are highly organised resource managers, information specialists and resource-based learning specialists.
+They teach students how to access and utilise information, and provide them with quality reading experiences by recommending literature that students will enjoy.

 Teacher librarians also have comprehensive knowledge of how technology can be used to engage students and enhance their learning experiences.

 How to decide if you should be a teacher librarian

 If you're interested in helping others access information and are keen to stay up-to-date with the latest trends in information management and information technology, consider a career as a teacher librarian in NSW public schools.
 If you are highly organised, extremely resourceful and can process large volumes of information, you could be a great teacher librarian.

 How to become a teacher librarian

 To become a teacher librarian in NSW public schools, you will need to complete approved courses in primary or secondary teaching and librarianship.

 The become a teacher page outlines the steps you will need to take to become a teacher in a NSW public school.
 Studies in librarianship may be undertaken through undergraduate study or as a combination of undergraduate and postgraduate study.